jonase/eastwood/README.next.md

 this linter, but keep `:unused-ret-vals`, or vice versa, if one or the other linter gives too many false warnings for your code.

+### `:keyword-typos` - Keywords that may have typographical errors

+If you use a keyword like `:frangible` in several places in your source code, but then in one place you accidentally type `:frangable` instead, that will likely lead to incorrect behavior of your program.

+This linter cannot guarantee finding such misspelled keywords, but if there is a keyword in your source code that appears only once, and is nearly the same spelling as keywords that appear elsewhere in the same source file, this linter will warn about them.
+It can of course report keywords that are exactly what you intended them to be.

+As implemented now, this linter only works if (a) there are no keywords of the form `::ns-alias/name` in the file, or (b) the first expression in the file is an `ns` expression, and the namespace remains the same throughout the file.
+This is a common convention followed by most Clojure source code, and required by several other Clojure development tools.

 ## License